valk-lang/valk-legacy/README.md

 [Website](https://voltx.dev) | [Documentation](https://voltx.dev/docs) | [Discord](https://discord.gg/RwEGqdSERA)

 Volt is a programming language aimed to be fast & simple at the same time.
 It can be used for high & low level programming.
 Volt is unique because of its new way of doing garbage collection.
-It's faster than rust & go while also using less memory.
+It's much faster than go and in some cases rust, while also using less memory.
 On top of that, a GC allows us to keep the language very simple like python.
 You get the best of both worlds.

 **Features**: Super fast non-blocking GC 🙌, No undefined behaviour, Great package management, Generics, Fast compile times, Cross compiling, Using c-libraries.